Overview

 Gender & Refugee Healthcare

-Preliminary Findings from convenings
+Findings from convenings

 Convenings with participants from UN Agencies, international humanitarian organizations, health facilities, and local non-government organizations (NGOs) and civil society organizations (CSOs) that work at the intersection of health, refugees and gender were conducted in May 2022.
 Prominent themes are listed below: